College Financial Aid Preparation Tools

 While there is no one formula, here are some things admissions committees consider when reviewing applications.

-Family contributions, no matter how big or small, can help you and your student manage college expenses.
+Family contributions, no matter how big or small, can help you and your child manage college expenses.

 Visiting the colleges your student may want to attend can provide insights that you and your student may not get from a website or brochure.